Dennis Eagle: The Private Equity Era (1999—2007)

-Merger with Ros Roca and the Royal Terberg Group
+The Ros Roca Era (2007—2016)

 In 2007, Dennis Eagle was purchased by Ros Roca.
 The acquisition was driven by Ros Roca's desire for Dennis Eagle's Phoenix 2 body, and once the sale was confirmed they worked with Dennis Eagle to design and introduce the Olympus body.
-This replaced both companies body product lineup, and Ros Roca subsequently took over engineering control.
-This left Dennis Eagle primarily as a chassis design team, with a small team of body engineers to contribute UK market demands.
+This replaced both companies' body product line-up, and Ros Roca subsequently took over engineering control.
+This left Dennis Eagle primarily as a truck design team, with a small team of body engineers to contribute UK market demands.